worldwidee/smart_app/README.md

 ## Features

+Page management is ready
+TextStyle is hard to write again again in Text widget.
 You will be able to access these features easily from anywhere in the application.
-TextStyle is hard to write again again in Text widget.
+- Page management
 - Responsive textstyle(Especially for desktop apps)
 - Dark/Light mode colors
 - Internet connection checker